bpfman/bpfman/docs/examples/example-bpf-local.md

-# Deploying Example BPF Programs On Local Host
+# Deploying Example eBPF Programs On Local Host

-This section describes running bpfd and the example bpf programs on a local host.
+This section describes running bpfd and the example eBPF programs on a local host.
 When running bpfd, it can be run as a process or run as a systemd service.
 Examples run the same, independent of how bpfd is deployed, other than requiring `sudo` or not.

 > **_NOTE:_** When running bpfd as a systemd service, bpfd can only access files owned by the `bpfd` user, which is created by the install script (`./script/setup.sh install`).
-In this case, the install script also copies the examples BPF bytecode from the examples directory to a directory owned by bpfd (`/run/bpfd/examples/`).
+In this case, the install script also copies the examples eBPF bytecode from the examples directory to a directory owned by bpfd (`/run/bpfd/examples/`).
 When bpfd is run as a privileged process, the bytecode can be loaded from the examples directory.
 The example code looks in both locations (`/run/bpfd/examples/` first), so if the bytecode is recompiled